dayn-01/bookmark-list/README.md

-# Repo for js things i did
+# Repo for js things i do

 ## google_play_total_used
 - Getting google playstore total moolah used